 In August 2020, the FASB issued ASU2020-06, Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging- Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity("ASU 2020-06"), which, amongst other provisions, simplifies the guidance on the issuer's accounting for convertible instruments and the derivative scope exception for contracts in an entity's own equity such that fewer conversion features will require separate recognition and modifies how particular convertible instruments and certain contracts that may be settled in cash or shares impact the diluted earnings per share computation.
-While ASU 2020-06 is required for fiscal years beginning after December 15, 2021 (including interim periods), early adoption is permitted for fiscal years (including interim periods) beginning after December 15, 2020.
-The Company early adopted ASU 2020-06 as of January 1, 2021 on the modified retrospective basis, which requires consolidated financial statements from adopting this guidance on January 1, 2021.
+While ASU 2020-06 is required for fiscal years beginning after December 15, 2021 (including interim periods), early adopted as of January 1, 2021 on the modified retrospective basis, which requires the cumulative effect of applying the standard to be recognized at the date of initial application.
+The Company concluded that there is no impact to its consolidated financial statements from adopting this guidance on January 1, 2021.